Harry556/Crazy_Snake/README.md

 4. 3.
 2. 1.
 Random bound to one of the perpendicular direction
 5. 4.
 3. 2.
 Deduced one unit length of the snake
 6. 5.
 4. 3.
 Reduced score by 5
+7. 5.
+4. 4.
+Decrease tails length by 1
-7. 6.
+8. 6.
 5. Soft obstacle
-8. 7.
+9. 7.
 6. 1.
 Random bound to one of the perpendicular direction
-9. 8.
-7. Fatal obstacle
-10. 9.
-8. 1.
-Lose the game
+10. 1.
-11. 1.
 Food
-12. 2.
+11. 2.
 1. Normal food
-13. 3.
+12. 3.
 2. 1.
 Score by 10
+13. 3.
+2. 2.
+Increase tails length by 1
 14. 4.
 3. Toxic food
 15. 4.
 4. 1.
 Reduced score by 5
+16. 4.
+4. 2.
+Decrease tails length by 1

 The snake eats different stuff will gain the score or change the states in the game.
 The player should avoid colliding with the fatal obstacle event the hard obstacle and toxic food, it will lose the game or deduce the score.

 #####
 How to win the game
-1. If the player attain the score 300 and 15 length tail, then win the game
+1. If the player attain the particular scores and length of tail, then win the game (each difficulty will have different winning goals, players can check on the "Game Rules" page within the game.
 2. It can continue to the game to break the records if the player won the game
 3. If the player collides with a fatal obstacle, then lose the game